-The only residents of young Nicholas's seaside town are women and boys.
-When he sees a dead body in the ocean one day, he begins to question his existence and surroundings.
+The only residents of young Nicholas' sea-side town are women and boys.
+When he sees a corpse in the ocean one day, he begins to question his existence and surroundings.
 Why must he, and all the other boys, be hospitalised?

 86 of 98 people found this review helpful.

 Was this review helpful to you?